snuffpuppet/IcedDrinks-Playground/README.md

    2dLibrary (1r9wNWbta3ebuYL4ENAdIp4UYKmyNiWf1AqsXYzfXduRHhTZEeTxS9MhZ)
    BetterLog (1DSyxam1ceq72bMHsE6aOVeOl94X78WCwiYPytKi7chlg4x5GqiNXSw0l)

+2. Save a version of the code under File-> Manage Versions

-2. Copy the tracker spreadsheet (1oC--z6qoAJPpNGq8GpaodYCeDk90ucnN3GoOWtXTxWs), go to Tools->Script Editor and pull down the code.gs from IcedDinks-Samples into that file.
+3. Copy the tracker spreadsheet (1oC--z6qoAJPpNGq8GpaodYCeDk90ucnN3GoOWtXTxWs), go to Tools->Script Editor and pull down the code.gs from IcedDinks-Samples into that file.

+4. Add the IcedDrinksLib library to the tracker script using the Id from the URL of the script file.
+Choose the version you have saved.

 3. Copy the Monday and Thursday build sheets (1GDwhF530qmeNNHVwKvr36IvjtuGu5IVd8LiYAKabXuE) and (1dw3HLoGTxLT4Jv0l_ec2mhjjR_yIwMKzFnxHuq0Wgeg)